crederauk/spanner-autoscaler/README.md

 1. Instance CPU utilization, obtained from Cloud Monitoring.
 1. A schedule, in CRON format.

+Scaling events are recorded in a Spanner database.

 For each of the above strategies, this application must be configured with a list of instances that will be scaled according to that strategy. `AppConfiguration` contains all possible configuration options, which can be overridden according to the usual Spring Boot mechanism.

 The following endpoints are provide: